cloudmesh/cloudmesh-pi-burn/README.md

 Note how we are able to omit the pi user and .local extension

 The cluster is now complete.
+For information on rebooting clusters (ie. if you shut it down for the day and wish to reboot), see [FAQ/Hints](#faqhints)

 ## Quickstart Guide for Mesh Networks